wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-optimize-network-performance-for-teams-phone-system/includes/2-understand-teams-network-requirements.md

 The network quality check (performance test) is run with the NetworkAssessmentTool.exe /qualitycheck switch.
 This will test sending real packets across the network.

 > [!NOTE]
-> Note: You can only run a single instance of the tool on a PC.
+> You can only run a single instance of the tool on a PC.
 This tool is not intended for load/stress testing by running concurrent instances all performing tests.

 ```console
 C:\Program Files (x86)\Microsoft Teams Network Assessment Tool>NetworkAssessmentTool.exe /qualitycheck

 ```

 The tool will initially output which relay VIP it is testing and how long the test is setup for.
 By default, it will test every 5 seconds for 300 seconds.
-To change the length of time the quality checker will run, you can change the MediaDuration setting in the config file- NetworkAssessmentTool.exe.config.
+To change the length of time the quality checker will run, you can change the MediaDuration setting in the config file - NetworkAssessmentTool.exe.config.

 A test that is 300 seconds, or 5 minutes, is not a very long test.
 Setting this to 1800 or 30 minutes includes a set of results covering a longer window of time.
 It is best practice to gather results over a longer period of time and at different times of the day and week.
 You may discover whether Teams would still perform well during peak times when a high number of users are working or high-performance workloads stress the network.
 The following picture shows the value to modify: